 Sister Miriam would shave my head again every time my hair grew too long.

 I gradually figured out that this word made no sense to me because it assumed no perspective.
-You couldn’t say anything in modern English without saying how you knew it, whether you saw it or someone else told you about it, or otherwise making clear that someone’s fallible perspective played its part.
+I couldn’t say anything in my people’s language without saying how I knew it, whether I saw it or someone else told me about it, or otherwise making clear that someone’s fallible perspective played its part.
 What did it mean to say that a banana was?
 It took me, and my view of the banana’s yellowness, and my perception of the banana’s presence, completely out of consideration.
 It took the banana out of its place in a world filled with creatures perceiving it.
 It took me even more time to see in this the answer to so many mysteries about our ancestors and their bizarre behavior: they saw the world as discrete objects rather than relationships.
 They would focus on the dancers, rather than the dance.
-They believed that things had an inherent essence or nature, apart from their relationships, and they sought to understand those essences.
+They believed that things had an inherent essence or nature, apart from their relationships, and they sought to understand only those essences.
 That pursuit led them to see a cold, mechanical world, and their language reflected that back to them.